-Palaeolandscape implication: The Vormerhal location lies about 1,5 km NW of the Hoogoven area, location II / 1V.
-The beach sands were not exposed here, so thatthe age of the palaeo-coastline at this location cannot be estimated precisely.
+Palaeolandscape implication: The Vormerhal location lies about 1.5 km northwest of the Hoogoven area, location II / 1V.
+The beach sands were not exposed here, so the age of the palaeo-coastline at this location cannot be estimated precisely.

 The organic palaeosols in the Older Dune complex were dated at ± 100 to 955 AD.
 Soils in the Younger Dunes were not described but the highest organic level in the Older Dunes (± 955 AD) may be considered the base of the Younger Dunes, which implies that here the Younger Dune formation started in the 10th century.

-<h1>Location Velsen-PEN Noorderweg (VP)
+<h1>Location: Velsen-PEN Noorderweg (VP)

-Table A3.23: 14C dates of the building pit Velsen-PEN Noorderweg (VP).
-Reference: Jelgersma et al., 1970.
+Table A3.23.
+14C dates of the building pit Velsen-PEN Noorderweg (VP) (Jelgersma et al., 1970)